Formic acid: By-product of acetic acid production

 A significant amount of formic acid is produced as a byproduct in the manufacture of other chemicals.
 At one time, acetic acid was produced on a large scale by oxidation of alkanes, by a process that cogenerates significant formic acid.
 This oxidative route to acetic acid has declined in importance so that the aforementioned dedicated routes to formic acid have become more important.

 Hydrogenation of carbon dioxide

 The catalytic hydrogenation of CO2 to formic acid has long been studied.
 This reaction can be conducted homogeneously.

 Oxidation of biomass

 Formic acid can also be obtained by aqueous catalytic partial oxidation of wet biomass by the OxFA process.
 A Keggin-type polyoxometalate (H5PV2Mo10O40) is used as the homogeneous catalyst to convert sugars, wood, waste paper, or cyanobacteria to formic acid and CO2 as the sole byproduct.
 Yields of up to 53% formic acid can be achieved.

 Laboratory methods

-In the laboratory, formic acid can be obtained by heating oxalic acid in glycerol and extraction by steam distillation.
+In the laboratory, formic acid can be obtained by heating oxalic acid in glycerol followed by steam distillation.
 Glycerol acts as a catalyst, as the reaction proceeds through a glyceryl oxalate intermediate.
 If the reaction mixture is heated to higher temperatures, allyl alcohol results.
 The net reaction is thus: